Bryantcornwell/CV-auto-grader/README.md

 The next approach at QR code detection was a pixel scanning method.
 A check list was generated based on a segment of pixel values that ranged across the center of the QR boundary box, and used to compare against a list of similar length of scanned values.
 To deal with noise during scanning, each pixel is replaced by 255 or 0 if the original value was less than 150 or not.
 The values of pixels in each row of the image are saved to a list and compared against the boundary box check list.
 The x and y coordinates are saved in a point list each time the previous values in the scanned row list and check list values match.
 These points correspond to the pixel located at the middle-right of the boundary box.

 The height and width of the binary matrix was found based on the points in the point list.
-The values were extracted, altered 255 values to 1, and added to list as a string type using the detected matrix boundaries.
-Every five characters are combined to generate a list used to decrypt the binary answer.
+The values were extracted to a list, and the 255 values were altered to 1.
+This list was converted to an array then the superpixel values were averaged to determine if the pixel was white or black using the detected matrix boundaries.
+Using this array, a list of string values were generated for each superpixel.
+Every five string elements are combined to generate a list used to decrypt the binary answer.
 During the decryption, the question/answer number is concatenated with the corresponding answer.
 The answer key list was combined with newline characters (‘\n’), written, and saved to the output file to conclude the program.
 #### Figure 3.
 Convolution performed on a QR code example.
 ![QRconvolution.png](testBry/QRconvolution.png)